raku-community-modules/Web-App/README.md

 ### Example 2

-This example is using WWW::App::Dispatch and some of its many rules.
+This example is using Web::App::Dispatch and some of its many rules.

 ```perl